The Geodesic Diameter of Polygonal Domains: Computing the Geodesic Diameter

 \section{Computing the Geodesic Diameter}

 Since a diametral pair is in fact maximal, it falls into one of the cases shown in Theorem~\ref{theorem:charact}.
 In order to find a diametral pair we examine all possible scenarios accordingly.

-Cases \textbf{(V--)}, where at least one point is a corner in $V$, can be handled in $O(n^2 \log n)$ time by computing $\SPM(v)$ for every $v\in V$ and traversing it to find the farthest point from $v$, as discussed in Section~\ref{sec:pre}.
-We thus focus on Cases \textbf{(BB)}, \textbf{(BI)}, and \textbf{(II)}, where a diametral pair consists of two non-corner points.
+Cases \textbf{(V-*)}, where at least one point is a corner in $V$, can be handled in $O(n^2 \log n)$ time by computing $\SPM(v)$ for every $v\in V$ and traversing it to find the farthest point from $v$, as discussed in Section~\ref{sec:pre}.
+We thus focus on Cases \textbf{(B-B)}, \textbf{(B-I)}, and \textbf{(I-I)}, where a diametral pair consists of two non-corner points.

-From the computational point of view, the most difficult case corresponds to Case \textbf{(II)} of Theorem~\ref{theorem:charact}; in particular, $|\Pi(s^*,t^*)| = 5$ in which $10$ corners of $V$ are involved, resulting in $|V_{s^*}| = |V_{t^*}| = 5$ (see Appendix A.3).
-Note that we do not need to take a special care for the case of $|\Pi(s^*,t^*)| > 5$.
-By Theorem~\ref{theorem:charact} and its proof, it is guaranteed that there are five distinct pairs $(u_1, v_1), \ldots, (u_5,v_5)$ of corners in $V$ such that $\plf_{u_i,v_i}(s^*,t^*) = \dist(s^*,t^*)$ for any $i\in \{1,\ldots,5\}$ and the system of equations $\plf_{u_1,v_1}(s,t)=$ $\cdots = \plf_{u_5,v_5}(s,t)$ indeed determines a $0$-dimensional zero set, corresponding to a constant number of candidate pairs in $\intr\Poly\times\intr\Poly$.
-Moreover, each path-length function $\plf_{u,v}$ is an algebraic function of degree at most $4$.
-Thus, given five distinct pairs $(u_i,v_i)$ of corners, we can compute all candidate pairs $(s,t)$ in $O(1)$ time by solving the system.\footnote{ Here, we assume that fundamental operations on a constant number of polynomials of constant degree with a constant number of variables can be performed in constant time.} Then, for each candidate pair we compute the geodesic distance between the pair to check its validity.
+From the computational point of view, the most difficult case corresponds to Case \textbf{(I-I)} of Theorem~\ref{theorem:charact}.
+In particular, if $|V_{s^*}|=|V_{t^*}|=5$, ten corners of $V$ are involved and thus any exhaustive method would check $O(n^{10})$ possibilities to find maximal pairs of this case.
+Observe that such a case can happen even under a general position assumption as shown in Appendix~A.3.
+By Theorem~\ref{theorem:charact}, in Case \textbf{(I-I)}, it is guaranteed that there are at least five distinct pairs $(u_1, v_1), \ldots, (u_5,v_5)$ of corners in $V$ such that $\plf_{u_i,v_i}(s^*,t^*) = \dist(s^*,t^*)$ for any $i\in \{1,\ldots,5\}$ and the system of equations $\plf_{u_1,v_1}(s,t)= \cdots = \plf_{u_5,v_5}(s,t)$ determines a $0$-dimensional zero set, corresponding to a constant number of candidate pairs in $\intr\Poly\times\intr\Poly$.
+On the other hand, each path-length function $\plf_{u,v}$ is an algebraic function of degree at most $4$.
+Thus, given five distinct pairs $(u_i,v_i)$ of corners, we can compute all candidate pairs $(s,t)$ in $O(1)$ time by solving the system.\footnote{ Here, we assume that fundamental operations on a constant number of polynomials of constant degree with a constant number of variables can be performed in constant time.} For each candidate pair we compute the geodesic distance between the pair to check its validity.
 Since the geodesic distance between any two points $s,t \in \Poly$ can be computed in $O(n\log n)$ time~\cite{hs-oaespp-99}, we obtain a brute-force $O(n^{11}\log n)$-time algorithm, checking $O(n^{10})$ candidate pairs obtained from all possible combinations of $10$ corners in $V$.